opendocsg/slw-judgments-backfill/2002_SGHC_122/report.md

 6       In respect of the second ground, Tay Yong Kw ang J.C. said at 42 to 43 of his Grounds of Decision:

 42\.
 The other factor mentioned in the affidavits is "the identity and positions of the Plaintiffs are further pow erful reasons w hy it is proper and necessary for me to engage the services of leading Counsel from outside of Singapore".
 By this, Dr Chee appears to be implying that no local law yer is able and w illing to act for him.
 There are presently more than 3000 pra ctising advocates and solicitors and more than 20 of these are Senior Counsel.
 W hile I need not be convinced of the absolute absence of any local counsel capable of taking on or w illing to take on the cases here (see _Re Caplan Jonathan Michael Q.C.
-(No 2)_ [1998] 1 SLR 440), no evidence has been proffered on this point to assist me in the balancing exercise.
+(No 2)_ <span class="citation">[1998] 1 SLR 440</span>), no evidence has been proffered on this point to assist me in the balancing exercise.

 43\.
 The applications for admission therefore also fail at the "second stage".